Trinergy/fib_api/README.md

 ```
 ### Comments
 * Using [endless](https://github.com/fvbock/endless) to handle graceful restarts, but would probably use a real supervisor in production
-* Errors in HTTP handlers just print to std.out, but would probably be sent to a monitoring system in production
+* Errors in HTTP handlers print to standard error, but would probably be sent to a monitoring system in production